Kyary Pamyu Pamyu

-Kiriko (竹村 桐子, Takemura Kiriko), known professionally as Kyary Pamyu Pamyu (Hiragana: きゃりーぱみゅぱみゅ), is a Japanese singer, model and tarento.
-Her public image is associated with Japan's kawaii and decora culture, centered in the Harajuku neighborhood of Tokyo.
-Kyary's music is produced by musician Yasutaka Nakata of electronic music duo Capsule.
+Kiriko Takemura (桐子, Kiriko), known professionally as Kyary Pamyu Pamyu (Hiragana: きゃりーぱみゅぱみゅ), is a Japanese singer, model and tarento.
+Since her debut in 2011, her public image has been closely associated with Japan's kawaii and decora culture, centered on the Harajuku youth fashion scene from which she emerged.
+Her music has been written and produced by musician Yasutaka Nakata throughout her career.

-Her 2011 single "PonPonPon" reached the top ten on Japan's Oricon music chart; the 2012 singles "Candy Candy" and "Fashion Monster" followed this success.
-Kyary has since released five full-length albums: Pamyu Pamyu Revolution (2012), Nanda Collection (2013), Pika Pika Fantajin (2014), Japamyu (2018), and Candy Racer (2021).
+Her 2011 debut single "Pon Pon Pon" reached the top ten of Japan's Oricon Singles Chart and was followed by the EP Moshi Moshi Harajuku.
+Her debut studio album Pamyu Pamyu Revolution (2012) followed, featuring the successful singles "Tsukematsukeru" and "Candy Candy".
+Further successful singles have included "Fashion Monster", "Kimi ni 100 Percent", Furisodeshon", "Ninja Re Bang Bang" and "Invader Invader", among others.
+Kyary has since released four further studio albums: Nanda Collection (2013), Pika Pika Fantajin (2014), Japamyu (2018), and Candy Racer (2021).

-Though most of her success as a recording artist has been in Asia, she has also gained popularity in Western countries due in part to Internet videos which have gone viral.
-Media outlets have referred to Kyary as a "Fashion Monster", and she has been photographed for magazines such as Dazed & Confused.
-In 2013, she signed a distribution deal with Sire Records to release her material in the United States.
+Though most of her success as a recording artist has been in Asia, she has also gained popularity in Western countries due to her music videos going viral.
+Kyary has also found success as a model and Japanese television personality.

-As of February 2020, Kyary has sold over 970,000 physical albums and singles in Japan as well as over 2.25 million downloads of her singles.
+As of February 2020, Kyary had sold over 970,000 physical albums and singles in Japan, in addition to over 2.25 million downloads of her singles.